 “we find that not only are these cancers different, the surrounding cells such as the fibroblasts are also very different between a benign tumor and an aggressive cancer”

 CT: Some altered cells and incipient tumors stay benign while others run rampant.
-Will it ever be possible to draw a line between altered cells that are never going to become dangerous cancers, and altered cells that are going to be a dangerous?
+Will it ever be possible to draw a line between altered cells that are never going to become dangerous cancers, and altered cells that will?

 HM: I would say yes.
 We have some level of information, using traditional approaches such as histology, to identify which cancers are likely to become somewhat aggressive and which ones are not.
 And now we’re adding much more detailed information on top of that, which we can combine to give us much better predictors.
 We can use this information to develop very specific testing tools.
 For example, existing bulk genetic testing strategies, such as the PAM50 [a tumor profiling test that helps show whether some estrogen receptor-positive, HER2-negative breast cancers are likely to metastasize] do work to a certain extent.
 The granular detail that we will be providing will give much better resolution.